MicrosoftLearning/AI-102-AIEngineer/Instructions/18-object-detection.md

 1. Click the *settings* (&#9881;) icon at the top right of the **Training Images** page in the Custom Vision portal to view the project settings.
 2. Under **General** (on the left), note the **Project Id** that uniquely identifies this project.
-3. On the right, under **Resources** note that the details for the *training* resource, including its key and endpoint are shown (you can also obtain this information by viewing the resource in the Azure portal).
+3. On the right, under **Resources** note that the key and endpoint are shown.
+These are the details for the *training* resource (you can also obtain this information by viewing the resource in the Azure portal).
 4. In Visual Studio Code, under the **18-object-detection** folder, expand the **C-Sharp** or **Python** folder depending on your language preference.
 5. Right-click the **train-detector** folder and open an integrated terminal.
 Then install the Custom Vision Training package by running the appropriate command for your language preference: